acarteas/Directory2Rss/README.md

 On Windows, run ```Directory2Rss.exe```
 On Linux (assume Mac as well), run ```sudo Directory2Rss.dll``` from the terminal.

 Directory2Rss will then prompt you for the directory to serve, podcast title, podcast description, and podcast owner.
-Defaults for each value are given in brackets
+Defaults for each value are given in brackets (press enter to accept the default value):

 ```
 Enter directory to serve [D:\directory2rss]: